GaryAustin1/custom-properties/README.md

 `USING ( (select user_roles.user_properties_match('{"Teacher","Staff"}') )` must match all roles in array
 `USING ( role_column = any (array(select user_roles.get_user_properties())) )` if user has over 1000 properties performance should be studied
 `USING ( (select user_roles.user_has_property('PropertyAdmin') )` default property for admin of the properties

+It is CRITICAL to call them with the format shown to get fast performance.

 Example of roles: